Earth and Environmental Sciences

 Additionally, this link will take you to courses that are traditionally offered every fall and spring semester.

-Students should consult the Department of Geography and Earth Sciences for suggested schedules to complete the B.S. degree with a Major in Earth and Environmental Sciences.
+Students should consult the Department of Earth, Environmental and Geographical Sciences for suggested schedules to complete the B.S. degree with a Major in Earth and Environmental Sciences.